Is your strategic planning process complete with the necessary components? What are those pieces?

 The phases explained:

+The strategic assessment phase results in a list of potential strategic initiatives or projects to grow your organization.
 Whether you are a for-profit company looking to increase revenues, or a non-profit wanting to grow or better serve your constituent base, a sound strategic analysis gives you the wherewithal you need to fulfill those goals.
-Astrategic assessment defines potential initiatives that take advantage of opportunities, or mitigate threats.
+A strategic assessment defines potential initiatives that take advantage of opportunities, or mitigate threats.
+This strategic assessment phase includes a look at:

 In the internal assessment phase, management team turns its focus internally.
 The result is a list of internal challenges to be addressed.
 For example: